-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking glucosamine hydrochloride if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if glucosamine hydrochloride is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Asthma: Glucosamine hydrochloride might make asthma worse.
 If you have asthma, use caution with glucosamine hydrochloride.

 Diabetes: Some preliminary research suggests that glucosamine might raise blood sugar in people with diabetes.
 However, more reliable research indicates that glucosamine does not seem to significantly affect blood sugar control in people with type 2 diabetes.
 Glucosamine with routine blood sugar monitoring appears to be safe for most people with diabetes.

 Glaucoma: Glucosamine hydrochloride might increase the pressure inside the eye and could worsen glaucoma.
 If you have glaucoma, talk to your healthcare provider before taking glucosamine.